Shai Simonson CS 201

 3. Guess a general formula for the number of squares and rectangles.
 Put each in closed form in terms of n.

-5. What’s the chance that the rectangle displayed is a square?
+5. What are the chances that the rectangle displayed is a square?
 Give a simplified closed form in terms of n.

 6. Although the number of squares and rectangles increase without bound as n increases, what happens to the ratio of squares to rectangles?

-2. In each case, if 2,000,000 random attempts are made by a hacker to guess the password, what’s the chance that he cracks it?
+3. In each case (a) and (b), if 2,000,000 random attempts are made by a hacker to guess the password, what are the chances that he cracks it?

 1. A round-robin tournament is one where each player plays each of the other players exactly once.
-Prove that if no person loses all his games, then there mustbe two players with the same number of wins.
+Prove that if no person loses all his games, then there must be two players with the same number of wins.
+(Use pigeonhole principle).

-1. Each of two disks has one megabyte of bits around its perimeter, half of which are ones and half of which are zeros.
-Prove that no matter how the bits are arranged, they can be placed on top of each other, so that half a megabyte of bits match up.
-(Hint: Count how many total matches as you rotate the top disk around the bottom, and make a pigeonhole argument).
+3. Each of two disks has one billion bits around its perimeter, half of which are ones and half of which are zeros.
+Prove that no matter how the bits are arranged on each disk, the disks can be placed on top of each other, so that at least half a billion bits match up.
+(Hint: Count the total matches as you rotate the top disk around the bottom, and make a pigeonhole argument).

-1. How many different collections of six integers are there (duplicates allowed), where each integer is between 0 and 8, and the sum equals 20?
+4. How many different collections of four integers are there (duplicates allowed), where each integer is between 2 and 9, inclusive, and the sum equals 27?
 (Use Inclusion/Exclusion).

-1. Three computer tasks each with 5 ordered parts, are being multitasked by my PC.
+5. Three computer tasks A, B, C each with 5 ordered parts: A1 through A5, B1 through B5, and C1 through C5, are being multi-tasked by my PC.
+Each task must execute its parts in order one through five.
+Thus A1 B1 B2 C1 C2 C3 C4 B3 A2 etc. is an acceptable order.
 Assume, that the choice of which task to work on next is chosen randomly, and that the next part of that task is then executed.
-What is the probability that after all 15 parts are complete, five parts of one task were executed consecutively?
+What is the probability that after all 15 parts are complete, five parts of at least one task were executed consecutively?
 (Use Inclusion/Exclusion).

-1. A password requires that you use a sequence of upper-case characters, lower-case characters and digits.
+6. A password requires that you use a sequence of upper-case characters, lower-case characters and digits.
 A valid password must be at least 10 characters long, and it must contain at least one character from each of the three sets of characters.
 If you generate 10 random characters from the union of the three sets of characters, what is the probability that you will get a valid password?
-Same question when a valid password must contain at least two characters from each of the three sets of characters.
+(Use Inclusion/Exclusion).

 back